fridaysystems/inventory-presser/readme.txt

 == Frequently Asked Questions ==

 = How much does this plugin cost? =
-This plugin is free.
-Free and paid add-ons are available at https://inventorypresser.com/.
+This plugin is free and open source.
+Free and paid add-ons and services are available at https://inventorypresser.com/.

 = Does it decode VINs? =
 Not for free.
 We have a VIN decoder add-on available at https://inventorypresser.com/.
-If you know of a free VIN decoder that allows automated, public queries, please show us.
+If you know of a free VIN decoder that allows many automated, public queries, please show us.

 = Can I import my inventory into this system with a bulk feed? = Yes.
-The best way to do this to use the [WordPress REST API](https://developer.wordpress.org/rest-api/).
-Vehicles are stored in a custom post type, so other options are certainly available.
+The way we do it is with the [WordPress REST API](https://developer.wordpress.org/rest-api/).
+Vehicles in Inventory Presser are stored in a custom post type using meta fields, taxonomy terms, and photo attachments, and many CSV/spreadsheet importer plugins work with custom post types.
 Our first importer was based on a fork of the XML-based [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/).
-Many CSV/spreadsheet importer plugins work with custom post types as well.
-If this sounds challenging, Friday Systems feeds many site running Inventory Presser, and it may be easier to feed there and let Friday Systems handle the last leg.
+If imports sound challenging, Friday Systems (that's us) feeds many sites running this plugin, and it may be easier to feed there and let Friday Systems handle the last leg.

-= Does Inventory Presser work with my theme? =
+= Will Inventory Presser work with my theme? =
-This plugin requires a few page templates to display listing pages and vehicle detail pages that contain the many attributes that describe a vehicle.
-To make creating these templates easy, we've released [Lift Kit](https://github.com/fridaysystems/lift-kit), a free set of files that can be added to any WordPress theme or child theme to quickly achieve compatibility.
-Themes designed for this plugin can also be seen and bought at https://inventorypresser.com/.
+Yes.
+If your theme does not include templates to display listing pages and vehicle detail pages, the plugin will provide the markup for those pages automatically.
+You may certainly design custom templates, too.
+To make creating templates easy, we released [Lift Kit](https://github.com/fridaysystems/lift-kit), a free set of files that can be added to any WordPress theme or child theme to quickly achieve compatibility.

 == Screenshots ==